Our Team

 Anne has worked for WIRES, WSPA (now World Animal Protection) and held the position of Australian Director for Animals Asia for 16 years.
 These roles enabled her to see first-hand the immediate and dramatic impact supporting local organisations can have on the health and welfare of animals.

-Originally from Sydney, Anne moved to Tasmania’s Huon Valley in 2011 and lives on a property with her dogs, cat, sheep, horses, mules, donkeys and a few free ranging chooks.
+Originally from Sydney, Anne moved to Tasmania’s Huon Valley in 2011 and lives on a property with her dog, cat, sheep, horses, mules, donkeys and a few free ranging chooks.

 Our Board of Directors